 WWU's Edward F. Cross School of Engineering is recognized as one of the finest in the nation.
 An ABET accredited program since 1971, we offer a baccalaureate degree in engineering with concentrations in Civil, Computer, Electrical, and Mechanical.
-An interdisciplinary program is also offered with the Department of Biological Sciences in BioEngineering.
+Our new Bioengineering degree is also ABET accredited.
 In addition, a certificate program is offered in Global Humanitarian Engineering Emphasis (GHEE).

 If you enjoy...

 You may enjoy studying engineering at WWU.
 By combining personal faculty mentoring and hands-on experience with research and technologies, the School of Engineering helps students get ahead in the 21st century with high-quality training.
 Our program emphasizes critical thinking and practical approaches to problem-solving—skills needed in the modern marketplace.